top of page

 The Sloth Program manages two species of sloths; Choloepus didactylus & Choloepus hoffmani, both in care in the United States.

-Through experts in the field, sloth populations are managed and recommended with sustainability in mind.
-Programs, like the AZA Sloth Program, seek to establish populations that are genetically diverse to create sustainable populations.
+Through experts in the field, sloth populations are managed and recommended to reproduce with sustainability in mind.
+Programs, like the AZA Sloth Program, seek to establish populations that are genetically diverse to create sustainability for animals in care.

 AZA Institutions- Need help?
 The Sloth Program is committed to supporting your needs!
 Please reach out to us, we would love to help!
 Want to get involved?
 We always are looking for folks to help!
 Please email us below to find out about opportunities.